ProductiveRage/Bridge.Immutable/README.md

 	// This is bad but will, unfortunately, compile this.CtorSet(_ => _.Id + 1, id);

 .. then you'll get a runtime exception.
 Likewise if the property that is specified does not have both a setter and a getter (a private getter and/or setter is fine but *no* getter/setter is a problem).
-If the getter or setter use one of Bridge's attributes that change the names of functions in the JavaScript then that too will result in a runtime exception (such as the [Name] or [Template] attributes).
+If the getter or setter use one of Bridge's attributes that change the names of functions in the JavaScript then that too will result in a runtime exception (such as the [[Name]](http://bridge.net/kb/attribute-reference/#Name) or [[Template]](http://bridge.net/kb/attribute-reference/#Template) attributes).

 The reason that I like immutability is that it gives me guarantees about data.
 And the reason that I like strongly-typed code is that I like to know sooner, rather than later, when code has been written that will try to break these sorts of guarantees.
-Having the compiler alert me to a broken rule is much preferable to a runtime exception.. and these property identifiers only being validated at runtime is less-than-ideal in my eyes.
+Having the compiler alert me to a broken rule is much preferable to a runtime exception - and these property identifiers only being validated at runtime is less-than-ideal in my eyes.
 I have great hope, however, that a  Roslyn-based Analyser will be able to ensure that things are written as expected *and pick up on it at compile-time, before the code is ever executed*.
-And that is the next step.
+And that is my next step.